simonlo-sony/nmos-api-security/security-drafts/logical_groupings.md

 processing the claim does not identify itself with a value in the `aud` claim when this claim is present, then the JWT must be rejected."

+This may be defined as a single string or an array of strings.
+Typically these involve FQDNs, but this is not mandated.

 In order for a resource server to identify itself with the claim, it must first be aware of its own identity.
 This could take various forms such as:
-- The UUID of the resource - this is the unique identifier for that given resource (Node, Device,
-  Sender, etc.).
-This is the most granular definition.
+- The UUID of the resource - this is the unique identifier for that given resource (Node, Device, Sender, etc.).
+This allows granular claims, but depends upon the resource in question using a UUID, and could result in very large tokens.
 - The FQDN of the device - this is the hostname and domain in which the hardware device can be found.
-- A wild-carded FQDN or UUID - this is the same as above, but makes use of wild-carding (e.g.
-  `*.broadcastcentre.com` or `52358e38-cba1-11e8-*`) in order to target all devices within a sub-domain or a specific subset of UUID's.
-- IP addresses / subnets - whilst this negates the need for DNS, due to the reliance of TLS on hostnames and the requirement of OAuth over HTTPS/TLS, this option will not be discussed in this document due to the dynamic assignment of addresses recommended via the use of DHCP.
+- IP addresses / subnets - whilst this negates the need for DNS, due to the reliance of TLS on hostnames and the requirement of OAuth over HTTPS/TLS, this option will not be discussed in this document.
 - The name of a group - this is a string that corresponds with a group that the resource is a part of.
-The assignment of such groups is detailed below.
+Potential mechanisms to assign such groups are detailed below.
+- A wildcard - this could be applied to any of the above, but makes use of wild-carding (e.g.
+  `*.broadcastcentre.com` or `172.29.*`) in order to target all devices within an area.

 ## Grouping Concepts